AxxLeFou/FiveM-MultiTools-v4/FiveM MultiTools/README.md

 # FiveM Tools

-**For the people who are having problems.**
+**For people who have problems.**

-Discord : axel.gbn#0001
+Discord: axel.gbn#0001

-**What's the purpose of this?**
+**What is the purpose of this?**

-This program can enable you to: Delete your FiveM cache, clear your ban traces and log out, launch Fivem, launch RedEngine or then Desudo very quickly only by pressing keys.
+This program can allow you to: Delete your FiveM cache, clear your ban traces and log out, unban, launch Fivem, launch Steam, launch RedEngine or even Desudo very quickly with just the touch of a button.

 **How to use:**
-1. Delete FiveM cache
+1. Delete FiveM's cache
 2. Delete DigitalEntitlements and CitizenFX
+3. Start Spoofer
-3. Start FiveM
+4. Start FiveM
+5. Start Steam
-4. Start RedEngine
+6. Start RedEngine
-5. Start Desudo
+7. Start Desudo
-6. Close the program
+8. Close the program

-**Current status**
+**Current status

-Working 0.2
+Works v4